-- ER-positive and PR-positive breast cancers: these are generally are treated with hormone therapy.
+- ER-positive and PR-positive breast cancers: Breast cancers with these biomarkers are often called "hormone sensitive" breast cancers.
+These are usually treated with hormone therapy.
 Chemotherapy may also be recommended depending on the stage of the tumor and other factors.
-An agent known as a CDK4/6 inhibitor (Ibrance) has been FDA approved for treating metastatic or advanced hormone receptor positive, Her2-negative breast cancer in combination with an aromatase inhibitor.
+A targeted therapy known as a CDK4/6 inhibitor (Ibrance) has been FDA approved for treating metastatic or advanced hormone receptor positive, Her2-negative breast cancer in combination with an aromatase inhibitor.

 - HER2-positive breast cancers: these cancers benefit from therapies that target the Her2 molecule.
-Therapies include trastuzumab (Herceptin®) and pertuzumab (Perjeta®).
-Anti-HER2 therapy is always given with chemotherapy in patients with early-stage, curable tumors.
-Patients whose tumors are HER2-positive and ER-positive receive hormone therapy, as well as chemotherapy and anti-HER2 therapy (trastuzumab or pertuzumab)
+Therapies include Herceptin (trastuzumab) and Perjeta (pertuzumab).
+Anti-HER2 therapy is given with chemotherapy in patients with early-stage, curable tumors.
+Patients whose tumors are HER2-positive and ER-positive receive hormone therapy, as well as chemotherapy and anti-HER2 therapy.

 - ER-negative and PR-negative breast cancers: these are almost always are treated with chemotherapy because hormone therapy does not benefit patients with these types of tumors.

 - Triple-negative breast cancers: tumors that are negative for all three markers are referred to as triple-negative breast cancer or sometimes "TNBC" for short.
 Like other ER-negative breast cancers, triple-negative breast cancers are almost always treated with chemotherapy.
 People with BRCA1 mutations are more likely to develop triple-negative breast cancer than any other type of breast cancer.